pudly/schmopera-hugo/content/articles/opera-101-with-kristine-dandavino.md

 ---
-title: Opera 101 with Kristine Dandavino
+title: "Opera 101 with Kristine Dandavino"
 ---

 ### Can you give us the "Cole's Notes" version of the history of Oshawa Opera?